tenpy/tenpy/doc/intro/simulations.rst

 Adding more measurements
 ------------------------
-Most simulation classes have only a few :attr:`~tenpy.simulations.Simulation.default_measurements`, but you can easily add more under :cfg:option:`Simulation.connect_measurements`.
+Most simulation classes have only a few :attr:`~tenpy.simulations.Simulation.default_measurements`, but you can easily add more with the :cfg:option:`Simulation.connect_measurements` parameters.
 Each measurement is simply a function that is called whenever the simulation wants to measure, e.g. with the initial state, at the end of the simulation, and for time evolutions also during the evolution.
 The default measurement functions are defined in the module :mod:`tenpy.simulations.measurement`; :func:`~tenpy.simulations.measurement.measurement_index` documents what